axonweb3/axon-docs/docs/for-dapp-devs/Zero_To_Axon_With_Axon_Cli.md

 3. Config Docker

-Before starting `docker` containers, you have to enable TCP port for `docker` (0.0.0.0:2375 in this case).
+Before starting Docker containers, you have to enable TCP port for Docker (0.0.0.0:2375 in this case).

 - On Mac OS, run: